 In this investigation data from Statistics Denmark's Industrial Commodity-, Account- and Raw Materiel Statistics will be used.
-The purpose of this study is to investigate data from these statistics, and find out if they can provide the needed data to comply with the demands, that are listed in the DCR appendix XIX.
+The purpose of this study is to investigate data from these statistics, and find out if they can provide the needed data to comply with the demands, that are listed in the Commission regulation (EC) No 1639/2001 of 25 July 2001 appendix XIX.